 In its release, the bank maintained its usual cautiously optimistic tone.
 Canada’s economy has adjusted to lower oil prices, the goods and services sector is expanding, and rising employment is bolstering household spending, but the bank said that growth will moderate over the projected horizon.
 Exports and business investment will add to GDP growth, and the bank predicts the output gap will close earlier than usual, near the end of 2017.

 The bank acknowledged a temporary softness in inflation due to “food price competition, electricity rebates in Ontario, and changes in automobile pricing,” but expects it to return to its 2% target around mid-2018.

-So, what does the rate hike mean for consumers?
+So, what does the Bank of Canada interest rate hike mean for consumers?
 Basically, borrowing money is going to get more expensive.
 There’s no immediate effect on fixed-rate mortgages, but if you’re a homeowner with a variable rate mortgage, expect your monthly payments to go up.
-The Bank of Canada’s overnight interest rate directly affects the banks’ prime rate, which in turn dictates whether rates on variable mortgage (as well as savings accounts, lines of credit, and other loans) rise or fall.
+The Bank of Canada’s interest rate directly affects the banks’ prime rate, which in turn dictates whether rates on variable mortgage (as well as savings accounts, lines of credit, and other loans) rise or fall.

 James Laird, co-founder of Ratehub.ca and president of CanWise Financial, says the average homeowner should be able to absorb the increase.

 “For someone who purchased a home priced at $750,000 this June with a variable rate, they would see their monthly payments go up about $100 with a 0.25% increase.”